ArthurSonzogni/FTXUI/doc/mainpage.md

 set_target_properties(main PROPERTIES CXX_STANDARD 17)
 ```

-# Modules
+# List of modules.

 The project is split into 3 modules:
-1. ftxui/screen
-2. ftxui/dom
-3. ftxui/component

-ftxui/screen defines a ftxui::Screen, this is a grid of ftxui::Pixel.
+1. **ftxui/screen** defines a ftxui::Screen, this is a grid of ftxui::Pixel.

-ftxui/dom is the main module.
+2. **ftxui/dom** is the main module.
 It defines a hierarchical set of ftxui::Element.
 An element draws something on the ftxui::Screen.
 It is responsive to the size of
 its container.

-ftxui/component.
-The part is only needed if you need to respond to the User
+3. **ftxui/component** The part is only needed if you need to respond to the User
 input.
 It defines a set of ftxui::Component.
 The use can navigates using the
 arrow keys and interact with widgets like checkbox/inputbox/...
 You can make you
 own components.